Ryanhustler420/RH-Android-Version-UI/README.md

 91. Creating Pitch Deck.
 92. Refactor Lot For Other Application Use.
 Still Moving
 93. Restructure Every Past Plan and Ceneterlized that.
+94. Step down to Raisehand Shopkeeper Partly Completed.
+Working on Update Product Functionality, And making functionality Separated as well